 Why Natural Hair Changes Colour

 - Ageing can affect pigment production.
-Consequently, as we age, melanin stops being made in our hair and, therefore, individual new hairs can grow without pigment.
-This is why they are white.
-When white hair is mixed with hair that still has colour, it creates a grey look – sometimes referred to as “salt and pepper”.
+Consequently, as we age, melanin stops being made in our hair, and it grows without pigment.
+It’s why it is white.
+When white hair mixes with hair that still has colour, it creates a grey look – sometimes referred to as “salt and pepper”.

-- Blonde children can sometimes see their hair darken when they are around seven or eight years old, and go on to have dark hair in adulthood.
+- Blonde children sometimes get darker hair when they are around seven or eight years old.
+They go on to have dark hair in adulthood.
 The hair darkens as melanin production increases.

 - Environmental factors can also impact hair colour.
-For example, humidity and wind bring more oxygen to hair and this attacks the pigments in the hair.
+For example, humidity and wind bring more oxygen to hair – and this attacks the pigments in the hair.
 Sunlight can then accelerate the process further.
-The blue pigments in the hair are the weakest and disappear first.
-This leaves the warm undertones of red and yellow showing through the hair.
+Blue pigments in the hair are the weakest and disappear first.
+It leaves the warm undertones of red and yellow showing through the hair.
 Our hair often lightens when on beach holidays due to being exposed more to the combination of sun and wind.

 - Health issues can contribute to premature greying.
 For example, autoimmune thyroid disease, vitiligo, and ageing syndromes can lead to greying hair.

 - Medication can alter natural hair colour.
 For example, certain drugs used to prevent malaria can lighten hair, while some epilepsy drugs can darken it.

 - Pregnancy can darken light hair due to higher levels of hormones estrogen and progesterone.

 Describing Hair Colour

 The hair colour we see consists of depth and tone.
-Hair also has an undercoat of colour, called undertones, which come into play when we lighten or colour the hair.
+Hair also has an undercoat, called undertone, which comes into play when we lighten or colour the hair.

 Depth or Level